fangyuan99/cookie-share/README.md

 4. Send Cookie from logged-in browser page
 5. Accept Cookie on non-logged-in browser page
 6. Note: Don't add `/` after the address, example: `https://your-worker-name.your-subdomain.workers.dev/{PATH_SECRET}`

+### Local Use Without Backend

+As of v0.1.0, Cookie-share now supports local storage functionality.
+This means you can use the extension without setting up a backend server:

+- Enable the "Save to local" checkbox to store cookies locally
+- The Cookie List now distinguishes between local and cloud data
+- Perfect for personal use on a single device or when privacy is a top concern

+For sharing cookies between different devices or browsers, you'll still need to set up a backend as described below.

 ### Backend Deployment Guide